Shubham3023/SmsEmailSpamClassifier/README.md

 6. spam URGENT!
 Your Mobile No 07808726822 was awarded a L2,000 Bonus Caller Prize on 02/09/03!
 This is our 2nd attempt to contact YOU!
 Call 0871-872-9758 BOX95QU

 ### Solution Proposed
-- Here model is trained on SMS spam dataset
+- Model is trained on SMS spam dataset.
 - Same code can be used for Email classification with same model or with model trained on Email spam dataset.
-In this project, the affirmative class (one) indicates that the message is spam, while the negative class(zero) indicates that the message is ham i.e. Normal.
+- In this project, the affirmative class (one) indicates that the message is spam, while the negative class(zero) indicates that the message is ham i.e. Normal.

-The aim is to correctly classify the messages and reduce False Positive.
+- The aim is to correctly classify the messages and reduce False Positive.
-False Positive => The message is ham but model prediction is spam.
+- False Positive => The message is ham but model prediction is spam.
 This will lead to receipt of important messages.

-The following steps are performed in Jupyter notebook:
+- The following steps are performed in Jupyter notebook:
 Notebook link:

 1. Basic data Cleaning and EDA
 2. Data pre-processing (lowercase, tokenisation, special character removal, stemming)